-The Administrators have developed the following linked 82 page (!!) guide outlining the detailed steps you must take to successfully complete a JM application.
+The Administrators have developed the following linked 73 page guide outlining the detailed steps you must take to successfully complete a JM application lodged from the United States.
 The basics are details below on this page.
 Dive into the linked PDF for all nitty gritty the details!

 Basics: Legal spouses of Italian citizens (i.e. those whose marriage is registered in Italy) are able to become Italian citizens as well.
 Italy recognizes traditional marriages and also recognizes civil unions for same-sex couples.

 How long to wait before applying?
 You may apply for citizenship by marriage after you have been married to your spouse for three (3) years if living outside of Italy, or two (2) years if living inside Italy.
 That time is halved if you and your partner have minor children together, to 18 months and 1 year respectively.
 The waiting period starts from the date of your marriage, not the date of recognition of citizenship for your spouse.
 So if you and your spouse have been married for 5 years and they just received recognition, you may apply for citizenship immediately provided you meet the other requirements.

 Women only: marriage with an Italian man celebrated before April 27th, 1983?
 See the PDF guide for more details on a special path for you.

 Your spouse must be a recognized Italian citizen with your marriage registered in his or her comune in order to start the process.